Principles of Astronomy

 Return to top of FAQs.

-Students will learn how to identify most of the bright stars and obvious constellations as seen from the Northern Hemisphere but there is a lot of "southern exposure" in the course.
+Students will learn how to identify the bright stars and obvious constellations as seen from the Northern Hemisphere but there is a lot of "southern exposure" in the course.
 There's also a lesson about the night sky as seen from the South Pole.
-The course is "northern biased" but many (about 10%) of my students are in the Southern Hemisphere.
+The course is "northern biased" but about one in five of students are in the Southern Hemisphere.
 The sky is "upside down" but they seem to get used to it.

 There are many wonderful sights in the night sky as seen from the far south including our nearest neighbor (Alpha Centauri), nearest galaxies (Magellanic Clouds) and many other interesting objects!